Middle East and North Africa: Drama, diversity and development

 She also found that:

-‘To begin with, no matter if belonging to a minority or a majority group, all interviewed professional participants attested having gained new skills during the art residencies and having gained experience and confidence performing in the street.
-Participants got to acquire new techniques and above all became more experienced in handling positive or negative audience reactions.’
+‘To begin with, no matter if they belonged to a minority or a majority group, all interviewed professional participants (that is, participants who have significant experience in performing theatre or a degree in theatre or other relevant field, including but not limited to street theatre) attested having gained new skills during the art residencies and having gained experience and confidence performing in the street.
+Participants acquired new techniques and above all became more experienced in handling positive or negative audience reactions.’

 The evaluation also found that the project was effective in challenging racist and discriminatory attitudes.
-This was true both of the casts of the show and of the audiences:
+This was true for both of the cast of the show and the audience:

 ‘The majority of participants believe they have become more aware of the discriminations faced by the minority.’

 A more recurrent change evoked by participants, both amateur and professional, who do not belong to any minority group, is that they discovered the discrimination faced by the MG; many stated they heard stories of discrimination for the first time.

 Almost all projects led by an artistic NGO included a research phase or intervention during workshops by minority culture experts.
 This helped a lot to deepen their knowledge about the culture of the minority and to deconstruct all the stereotypes they used to believe in.

 Tunisian Young amateur participant, Black Is a Value